The Mount Baker Square Dance Council promotes square and round

 For those of you who may be interested in

-getting started in square dancing, we have a
+getting started in square dancing, be sure to

 see our lessons page, which lists the current